-- treating all pupils with respect - setting a good example by conducting ourselves appropriately - involving pupils in decisions that affect them - encouraging positive, respectful and safe behaviour among pupils - being a good listener - being alert to changes in pupils' behaviour and to signs of abuse, neglect and exploitation

-- recognising that challenging behaviour may be an indicator of abuse - reading and understanding the school's child protection policy, staff behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse - applying the use of reasonable force only as a last resort and in compliance with school and NSCB procedures - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or children's social care - following the school's rules with regard to relationships with pupils and communication with pupils, including on social media.
+- treating all pupils with respect - setting a good example by conducting ourselves appropriately - involving pupils in decisions that affect them - encouraging positive, respectful and safe behaviour among pupils - being an active listener - being alert to changes in pupils' behaviour and to signs of abuse, neglect and exploitation - recognising that challenging behaviour may be an indicator of abuse - reading and understanding the school's child protection and safeguarding policy, staff code of conduct and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse - applying the use of reasonable force only as a last resort and in compliance with school and NSSP procedures - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or children's social care.
+All verbal concerns will be recorded in writing and held on individual pupil files on ScholarPack. - following the school's rules with regard to relationships with pupils and communication with pupils, including on social media.